Here’s one approach to keeping your baby fed and your milk production moving along, if your baby isn’t able to nurse at first.

 Continue skin-to-skin care.
 Hand express colostrum into a plastic spoon, spoon-feed baby every 2-3 hours and when either wakes at night.
 If possible, have an assembly line, with one spoon being filled while another is being fed to baby.
 Babies take very little food their first day, and it’s possible to get a fair amount into a baby rather quickly this way, so that mother and baby can resume cuddling.
 Milk removal is as important as giving the milk to the baby.

-By 24 hours, or sooner – continued hand expression and perhaps pumping
+By 24 hours, or sooner – continued hand expression and maybe pumping

 Continuous skin-to-skin contact.
 Think of Day 2 as “calibration day,” when the breast begins to prepare for its future output.
 Continue hand expression and consider initiating pumping with a hospital grade pump, 8-10 times in 24 hours.
 Don’t expect much from pumping at first – perhaps just drops on the flange, which can be wiped up with a finger and put on the baby’s lips.
 Continue to hand express into a spoon as long that’s more effective; the thick, sticky quality of colostrum and its relatively low volume make it difficult for a pump to extract it at first.
 Once pumping becomes more effective, end sessions with hand expression.
 The extra removal and massage will mean even more milk in days to come.
 Feed with dropper, syringe, or cup.